Cod in tomato sauce baked in the oven, prepped & cooked in just 30 minutes making it a quick, easy and delicious mid-week meal winner.

 I’m not a huge advocate of “pasta as a side” but I know many love it!
 If you are one of those people this would work wonderfully on a bed of pasta dressed with olive oil and garlic.

-Cooking in just 30 minutes this baked cod fillet in tomato sauce is guaranteed to become a goto simple and nutritious meal.
+Cooking in just 30 minutes this baked cod loin in tomato sauce is guaranteed to become a goto simple and nutritious meal.

 - 2 Cloves Garlic